 Misch would’ve been 27 years old at the time of Michaela’s abduction.
 He has been charged with kidnapping and murder in the case.
 He was linked to Michaela’s abduction and murder through forensic testing.
 When the abductor moved the scooter that Michaela went to get, he left fingerprints behind.
 This prints were matched to Misch which proves he abducted her.
 Witnesses also reported seeing Misch enter the oath king lot with his vehicle sometime before he took Michaela.

-David is currently incarcerated at the Santa Rita Jail in Alameda County.
+David is currently incarcerated at the Santa Rita Jail in Alameda County, California.
 Authorities have stated that Michaela likely died the very day she was kidnapped.